S.S. Arandora Star

-His headstone stands forlorn at the northern perimeter of the cemetery, a shelter-belt of leylandii now beginning to encroach on his final resting place.
-Historical records indicate that at least another 12 unknown victims of the Battle of the Atlantic were buried beside his grave during the course of World War 2.
-But sadly there is no evidence of their final resting places today; the makeshift grave markings erected at the time of burial long since lost to time and the elements 21.
+His headstone stands forlorn at the northern perimeter of the cemetery, a shelterbelt of leylandii now beginning to encroach on his final resting place.
+Historical records indicate that three unknown victims of the Battle of the Atlantic were buried beside his grave during World War 2.
+The three bodies were disinterred by the German War Graves Commission (Volksbund Deutsche Kriegsgräberfürsorge) in the 1960s and re-interred in the German war cemetery at Glencree, Co.
+Wicklow.

-The last body, thought to be a civilian from Arandora Star, but without identification papers, was washed ashore in Mayo at Carrowteigue on Thursday, August 29, 1940 and buried in Kilgalligan cemetery.
+The last body thought to be a civilian from Arandora Star, but without identification papers, was washed ashore in Mayo at Carrowteigue on Thursday, August 22, 1940, and buried in Kilgalligan cemetery.

 As a postscript to the Arandora Star sinking, there was good news for a Tubbercurry family who feared their son had gone down with the ship.

 One of the survivors of the Arandora Star tragedy was James Hunt, Powelsboro, Tubbercurry, a steward on the liner.
-After enduring a week of grief following a telegram from the Blue Star Line informing Mrs. M. Hunt that James, was missing, Mrs. Hunt received a long letter from her son giving a graphic account of his nine hours on a raft with a number of other stewards until they were picked up by a British destroyer 22.
+After enduring a week of grief following a telegram from the Blue Star Line informing Mrs. M. Hunt that James, was missing, Mrs. Hunt received a long letter from her son giving a graphic account of his nine hours on a raft with several other stewards until they were picked up by a British destroyer.
+22

-One of the closing chapter in the terrible tragedy of the Arandora Star story was written on 8 March, 1941 when Prien’s U-47 was depth-charged by the British destroyer HMS Wolverine, west of Ireland, and sunk in disputed circumstances with the loss of her 45-man crew.
-Prien had been decorated early in the war for his daring raid into Scapa Flow to sink the British battleship, HMS Royal Oak.
+One of the closing chapters in the terrible tragedy of Arandora Star story was written on 8 March 1941 when U-boat commander Günther Prien’s U-47 was depth-charged by the British destroyer HMS Wolverine, west of Ireland, and sunk in disputed circumstances with the loss of her 45-man crew.
+Commander Prien had been decorated early in the war for his daring raid into Scapa Flow to sink the British battleship, HMS Royal Oak.

-One of the positives to come from the Arandora Star catastrophe and subsequent outcry was the decision by the British Government to change their policy towards Italian emigrants.
+One of the positives to come from the Arandora Star catastrophe and the subsequent outcry was the decision by the British Government to change its policy toward Italian emigrants.
 There were two more deportation voyages to Canada before the majority of internees were gradually released from their internment camps in Britain.

 Clan Menzies Rescue